-1. Lord of the Rings LCG – my most played game of 2016, i worked my way through solo playing all the Voice of Isengard and Ringmaker expansions, and then bought and played the Lost Realms box and Angmar cycle, and Flame of the West.
+1. Lord of the Rings LCG – my most played game of 2016, i worked my way through solo playing all the Voice of Isengard and Ringmaker expansions, and then bought and played the Lost Realms box and Angmar cycle.
 It is a superb solo game.

-3. Warhammer Quest Adventure Card Game – i played this game loads and wrote four new scenarios which has seen a lot of website downloads and praise.
-Developing these new quests and play testing has taken a lot of time to complete, but i am pleased to have helped keep the interest going.
+3. Warhammer Quest Adventure Card Game – i played this game loads and wrote four new scenarios which has seen a lot of website downloads and praise on boardgamegeek.
+Developing these new quests and play testing took a lot of time to complete, but i am pleased to have helped keep the interest going.

 4. Descent 2nd Edition – in 2015 this game saw the most home play and painting time, and i have still painted a couple of expansions this year and also built a foamcore organiser insert for the core set.
 Despite Road to Legend bringing new life to the game, it has seen lighter play this year.